HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/swift/getting-started-swift-xrt.md

 ## 3. Generating Swift-XRT data products

+As we chose to stop the Swift-XRT processing pipeline at the second stage, we must now generate the X-ray data products that we want.
+Our primary reason for stopping the pipeline before this step is that we want to specify source and background regions ourselves, using region files.

+We will create the images, light curves, spectra, and supporting files that we want using the HEASoftPy interface to the xrtproducts task, but will also use other HEASoft tools to generate Swift-XRT exposure maps, and to group the spectra.

 ### Preparing for product generation

+It is useful at this stage to set up a variable to define the path to the **clean** event lists we output in the previous section.
+As we did not pass xrtpipeline arguments that modify the name of the event lists, they will have the default structure.

 ```{code-cell} python
 evt_path_temp = os.path.join(OUT_PATH, "{oi}/sw{oi}xpcw3po_cl.evt")
 ```

+Now we create basic region files that define where the source and background spectra should be extracted from.
+In this case the source region is a circle, centered on the source coordinates, with a 180" radius, and the background region is an annulus around that source region, with a 240" radius and a 390" radius.

+You might well wish to define more complex regions, particularly if there are bright sources close to the source you wish to analyze and you would like to exclude them.

 ```{code-cell} python
 src_pos = src_coord.to_string("hmsdms", sep=":").replace(" ", ", ")